-We’ve always had a love for the finer details in life and the way our brides customise their wedding days to match the personalities of both themselves and their partners.
-In the latest from our series on traditions and rituals at weddings, we wanted to cover wine box ceremonies.
-They’re a fun way to add a little flare to your wedding ceremony and personalise it with your own touch and something that will create another wedding memory years down the line.
+We've always had a love for the finer details in life.
+How our brides customize their wedding days to match the personalities of both themselves and their partners is something we love to see.
+So we wanted to cover wine box ceremonies in the latest from our series on traditions and rituals at weddings.
+They're a fun way to add a little flair to your wedding ceremony and personalize it with your touch and something that will create another wedding memory years down the line.

 So, what exactly is a wine box ceremony?

-Reading the name of it, you might be wondering what it really is or how much drinking it could involve but fear not, despite it’s boozy name, a wine box ceremony doesn’t actually involve drinking wine (at the wedding, at least).
-To keep things simple, a wine box ceremony at a wedding is when a couple creates a sort of time capsule to open later on down the track, probably at a wedding anniversary or other big moment in your new life as a married couple.
+Reading the name of it, you might be wondering what it is or how much drinking it could involve but fear not, despite its boozy name, a wine box ceremony doesn't include drinking wine (at the wedding, at least).
+To keep things simple, a wine box ceremony at a wedding is when a couple creates a sort of time capsule to open later on down the track, probably at a wedding anniversary or other significant moment in your new life as a married couple.

 This time capsule will traditionally contain a nice bottle of wine and some love letters from you to your other half, and vice versa.

 First things first, you'll want to be sure to discuss this with your officiant to make sure they're aware of what you want to do and to take the time for it during your ceremony, but with that said, here's what you'll want to do and what you'll need to do it: